 The Arm & Hammer logo is confident and strong.
-The emblem demonstrates the originality and personal style of the company.
+The emblem demonstrates the company’s originality and personal style.
 The symbol offers users reliable and effective assistance through its products.

-Arm & Hammer is a brand of products containing baking soda, officially registered in 1886 but produced since 1846.
+Arm & Hammer is a brand of baking-soda products, officially registered in 1886 but produced since 1846.
 It is sold in 100 countries and is most popular in the United States.
 It is one of the trademarks of the Church & Dwight company.

 Meaning and History

 Despite three rebrandings, the owners could not come up with a better idea than the one developed in 1846.
 The brand’s emblem can be considered one of the oldest in the industry.
 Each update only affected the change of shades.
 The overall concept remained unchanged.
-The rebrandings themselves were related to the change of brand owners.
+The rebrandings themselves were related to changes in brand ownership.
 The commitment to the image of an arm and a hammer is a desire to retain customers, as information about the brand’s products was passed down from generation to generation, and the symbol inspires trust.

 What is Arm & Hammer?

 An American brand owned by the chemical company Church & Dwight.
-The brand produces baking soda, toothpaste, laundry detergents, and cleaning products based on or containing soda.
+The brand produces baking soda, toothpaste, laundry detergents, and cleaning products that contain soda.

 1846 – 1969

 The emblem is designed as a circle.
-Around the edge, there is the inscription “Church and Co” and the name of the product: Soda.
+Around the edge are the inscriptions “Church and Co” and “Soda”.
 In the center is an image of a muscular arm in a shirt holding a hammer.

 The Church brothers invented the first logo.
 They used their father’s idea and his partner John Dwight’s for the production of soda and released the product as the company Church and Co.

-The history of the appearance of the arm with a hammer is quite complex since the image is not directly related to the soda.
+The history of the arm with a hammer is quite complex, as the image is not directly related to the soda.
 Before the soda business, one of Church’s sons was involved in spices, managing Vulcan Spice Mills.
 The arm and hammer belong to the Roman god Vulcan, in whose honor the shop was named.
 The name was chosen because of the sharpness and strength of the spices, although the deity patronized fire, volcanoes, blacksmiths, and metalworking.

 When the idea of producing soda emerged, the emblem of the hand was transferred to the logo of the new product, and to somehow link the image and the trademark, over time (1867), it was named Arm & Hammer.